 MTN Bushfire festival in Swaziland – festival guide and review

 Bushfire 2020 will be May 29th through 31st.
 It will be the festival’s 14th year, bringing music and arts from all over the continent to the continent’s smallest country – the Kingdom of eSwatini (aka Swaziland).
 In this in-depth guide, you’ll learn what Bushfire is, what to expect, wear and pack (plus a photo gallery!).

 MTN Bushfire Festival lineup – what kind of music to expect

 I admit that I went to Bushfire only recognizing one band name, and that actually made me really excited.
 They put together an incredible lineup of artists from all over Africa – from Swaziland to neighboring South Africa, to Kenya, Reunion Island and even Germany.
 The festival features four stages – the Main Stage, the Ampitheatre, the Barn and the Firefly.
 Each one has its own feel, so it’s good for attendees to find the one that best suits them, but also to check out each.

-Artists already confirmed are Alibombo (Colombia), Dobet Gnahoré (Cote d’Ivoire), Eme & Moonchild (Nigeria, South Africa), Granmah (Mozambique), Lindigo (Reunion Island), Maia and the Big Sky (Kenya), Mandla Mlangeni (South Africa) and Meute (Germany).
+Artists from 2019 included Alibombo (Colombia), Dobet Gnahoré (Cote d’Ivoire), Eme & Moonchild (Nigeria, South Africa), Granmah (Mozambique), Lindigo (Reunion Island), Maia and the Big Sky (Kenya), Mandla Mlangeni (South Africa) and Meute (Germany).